36th Bangladesh National Film Awards

-The 36th National Film Awards, presented by Ministry of Information, Bangladesh to felicitate the best of Bangladeshi Cinema released in the year 2011.
-The awards in the ceremony were given by then President of Bangladesh.
+The 36th National Film Awards were presented by the Ministry of Information, Bangladesh, to felicitate the best of Bangladeshi cinema released in the year 2011.
+The awards in the ceremony were given by the president of Bangladesh.
 24 artistes and others were given the National Film Awards 2011 in recognition of their outstanding contributions to the country's film industry.
-Guerrilla, the 2011 film on the Liberation War, won 10 awards – including best film, best director and best actress.
+Guerrilla, the 2011 film on the Liberation War, won 10 awards – including best film, best director, and best actress.